qemu/qemu/docs/devel/qapi-code-gen.rst

 A 'Since: x.y.z' tagged section lists the release that introduced the definition.

-The text of a section can start on a new line, in which case it must not be indented at all.
-It can also start on the same line as the 'Note:', 'Returns:', etc tag.
-In this case if it spans multiple lines then second and subsequent lines must be indented to match the first.

 An 'Example' or 'Examples' section is automatically rendered entirely as literal fixed-width text.
 In other sections, the text is formatted, and rST markup can be used.